 If you miss an appointment to receive a Blincyto infusion, reschedule it as soon as possible.

 To help make sure that you don’t miss an appointment, try setting a reminder on your phone or downloading a reminder app.
-You can also download this treatment tracker from the drug manufacturer’s website.

 Will I need to use this drug long term?

 You may use Blincyto as a long-term treatment.
 The number of cycles you’ll receive depends on your exact condition and whether it’s improving with use of the drug.
-Your doctor will decide how long you need to keep using Blincyto.
+Your doctor will decide how long you need to keep receiving Blincyto.

 Blincyto is approved to treat certain types of acute lymphoblastic leukemia (ALL) in specific situations.* ALL is a type of fast-growing blood cancer that starts in white blood cells.